djkramnik/ui-annotations/README.md

 #### Buggos / QOL

+* prior to taking screenshot you have to remove all the decorations
 * after export fail/success show some kind of message
 * when you start, disable scrolling the viewport?
 * option to unlock (put state back to dormant?)
 * unable to nav to 'Find A Store' on the starbucks.com page.
 Maybe this is due to the differently shaped nav criteria

 popup.html
 * style the popup.html so I can see when its disabled.  close icon in the corner prob (can I dismiss popup programatically)